 Who Are the Statistics?

-[Editor's Note: This editorial originally appeared in Midwifery Today, Issue 83, Autumn 2007.]
+Editor’s note: This article first appeared in Midwifery Today, Issue 83, Autumn 2007.

 According to the Listening to Mothers II survey conducted in 2005, four in 10 women had their labors induced and 47% were augmented with Pitocin.
 Women are given epidurals, they are catheterized, they are forced to birth on their backs and nearly 30% have their babies cut out of them.